 The Lebanese pound has lost over one-third of its value against the dollar in the parallel market.

 Banks cash withdrawal limits

-Since November 2019, in an attempt to preserve a weekly limit on dollar withdrawals, with some set at less than $200.
+Since November 2019, in an attempt to preserve liquidity, banks in Lebanon have imposed a weekly limit on dollar withdrawals, with some set at less than $200.

 Lebanon’s commercial banks have been told to limit weekly withdrawals from US dollar accounts to $1,000 in a set of temporary directives issued by Lebanon’s banking association in November.

 Local banks have also blocked foreign money transfers.
-Previously, transfers were permitted abroad in order to cover urgent personal spending.
+Previously, hard currency transfers were permitted abroad in order to cover urgent personal spending.

 Economic ‘rescue plan’ nowhere in sight